Romans 3:1

 Now we know that what things the law says, to those in the law it speaks in order that every mouth might be stopped and the entire world might be answerable to God.

-Paraphrase: Now all men are arraigned before God in His holy court, and the matters which I have listed above are the charges to which they must answer.
+Paraphrase: Now all men are arraigned before God in His court, and the matters which I have listed above are the charges to which they must answer.
 Furthermore, we know that no indictment can be brought against a person unless that person is under the jurisdiction of that law.
 We don’t hold a person responsible to obey laws which don’t apply to him.
-(Romans 2:12) Well we have before proven that the Gentiles have a law from God as well as the Jews.
+(Romans 2:12) Now we have shown that the Gentiles have a law from God as well as the Jews.
 Both are under the law and accountable to God.
 In fact, the entire world is under God’s jurisdiction and is now brought to the bar of His perfect justice; and when the charges are read, there is nothing left for them to say in their defense.
 Their mouths, which were so full of arguments and objections before, are now closed tight.
 (Psalms 63:11; 107:42; Job 5:16) They have nothing to say in their defense any longer; it only remains for them to hear the Judge pronounce the awful sentence.
 (Hebrews 10:26-27)

 Comments: